Connecting your laptop / wifi device to the network

 Laptops and other wifi devices should generally use one of the following wireless networks:

-- eduroam wireless network (recommended for mobile phones and laptops that just need an internet connection) - common across many european universities and hence a good choice for both people from other Oxford departments (use your university remote access account details) as well as those already setup for eduroam from other universities.
-For more information on eduroam, including setup instructions for various OSes, see http://help.it.ox.ac.uk/network/wireless/services/eduroam/.
+- eduroam wireless network (recommended for mobile phones and laptops that just need an internet connection) - common across many european universities and hence a good choice for both people from other Oxford departments (use your university remote access account details, i.e. [SSO Username (in lower case)]@OX.AC.UK) as well as those already setup for eduroam from other universities.
+For more information on eduroam, including setup instructions for various OSes, see https://help.it.ox.ac.uk/how-to-connect-to-eduroam.

-- The Cloud wireless network for public access.
+- The Cloud wireless network for public access (also found in many other public places such as stations, restaurants, events spaces etc).
 Can be used by anyone and hence useful if a person does not have an eduroam account.
 When you connect to the network if you open a browser it should take you to a portal page to register / connect.

-- MATHS wireless network (recommended if you need to use departmental services like printing or file sharing, only for laptops).
+- MATHS wireless network (recommended if you need to use departmental services like printing or file sharing; this network is intended only for laptops and not for phones/tablets).
 You will need to authenticate to the network using your Maths user account.
-See connection instructions for Windows 7.

 Unmanaged subnet restrictions

 Any personal machine connected to the MATHS network is considered untrusted and as such may only be connected to a separate subnet using DHCP (see the IT policy).